Frequently Asked Questions

 • In many Muslim-majority countries women hold high positions in education, business, and politics and work as physicians, engineers, lawyers, and other professionals.

-• Muslim women have also been heads of state in a dozen Muslim-majority countries, including Bangladesh, Indonesia, Turkey, Kosovo, and Pakistan.
+• 20 Muslim women have also been heads of state in sixteen Muslim-majority countries, including Bangladesh, Indonesia, Turkey, Kosovo, and Pakistan.

-• However, in other countries, women’s freedoms are seriously limited due to oppressive attitudes and practices of male dominance that are part of the culture or religious interpretation.
+• However, in some countries, women’s freedoms are seriously limited due to oppressive attitudes and practices of male dominance that are part of the culture or religious interpretation.

 Marriage & dating